andreiaamaral/RPopGenetics_BLUP/README.md

 ![Andreia](https://github.com/andreiaamaral/RPopGenetics_BLUP/assets/8037971/712ffe0e-8a32-4781-8cfa-440bf0258920)

 AJA  is an assistant professor at University of Évora of animal breeding and genetics providing education to the MSc of Veterinarian Medicine and of Zootechnical Engineering.
 AJA currently leads a line of research entitled “Molecular Mechanisms Associated with Host/Pathogen Adaptation” in which she applies an approach of integrative genetics.
 Since her PhD at Wageningen University in the Netherlands (Genetics 2008;179(1):569-79; and PLoS ONE 6(4): e14782), where she pioneered the first studies using WGS to study genome architecture and selection.
 AJA continued a path aiming to understand the basis of genetics architecture, and its link to the phenome working in the biomedicine field (EMBO J 2017; 36(3): 346-360).
 AJA has made contributions to the development of software to analyse small-RNA-seq data (BMC Bioinformatics 22, 37 (2021)).
 She lead BOVREG(H2020) in Portugal which contributed largely to the development of open-source software development for the analyses of animal genome (BOVREG, PAG 2020).
 Currently she leads PT-GeroNIMO (H2020), AngFarmBiodiv(Front Genet.
 2022 Oct 24;13:1003069) and ResisTrypSheep.
 These studies focus on the effect of epigenetics in the phenome and adaptation.

+## Funding

+This course is co-funded:

+# GEroNIMO project

+it has received funding from European Union’s Horizon 2020 research and innovation program under Grant Agreement No 101000236.
+This publication reflects the views only of the author, and not the European Commission (EC).
+The EC is not liable for any use that may be made of the information contained herein.

+# Eramus +